rishabhc32/zapcircle/content/posts/numpy-for-datascience.md

 ##### Some Other Operations

-After a quick basic ,these are some more NumPy operations that are required for getting into DataScience.
+After a quick basic, these are some more NumPy operations that are required for getting into DataScience.
 ```python
 >>> array_1
 array([1, 2, 3, 4, 5])